 Washington Navy Yard, D.C.
 20374-5054

-Finalists will be notified on March 18th and will be invited to perform in the final round of the competition in Washington, D.C. on April 20th.
+Materials must be received by March 7, 2014.
+Finalists will be notified on March 17 and will be invited to perform in the final round of the competition in Washington, D.C. on April 12th at 11am.
 Each finalist must provide an accompanist for the final round; all expenses incurred are the applicant’s responsibility.

-The winner will prepare his or her solo with the Navy Band at the dress rehearsal on May 10th at 10am.
-The concert will be on May 11th at the Bowie Performing Arts Center at 7:30pm.
+The winner will prepare his or her solo with the Navy Band at the dress rehearsal on May 16th at 10am.
+The concert will be on May 17th at Wakefield High School in Arlington, VA at 7:30pm.
 Selected finalists will also be invited to prepare and perform an ensemble selection for the concert.
 The winner will receive The Ambassador Middendorf Young Artist Award of $1000.
-In addition, the National Capital Council Navy League of the United States has generously donated awards of $250 and $200 for second and third prizes.
+In addition, the National Capital Council Navy League of the United States has generously donated awards of $250 and $150 for second and third prizes.

 The Navy Band hopes that either you, or your qualified students apply for this opportunity to perform with one of the nation’s finest concert bands.
 It will be our pleasure to share the stage with these dedicated and talented young musicians.

 Central High School, Woodstock, Va.

 Loch Raven High School, Towson, Md.

 Lake Braddock Secondary School, Burke, Va.